barsoom/devbook/tracks/README.md

 During the weekly stakeholder planning meeting, stakeholders (plus a developer representative) decide on what to prioritize.

+The developer representative:

+* gives a technical perspective (e.g. estimates)
+* brings up any tasks that the hat deferred as "to plan" (see below)

 That's followed by a weekly developer planning meeting where the developers discuss technical details and planning.